 Koryta may not be breaking much new ground, but underneath the typical hard-boiled shenanigans (Sex!
 Violence!
 Russian gangsters!), there’s a definite heart beating, and a few powerfully wrenching scenes you won’t soon forget (you’ll never look at a melting snowman quite the same way again).
 Koryta’s confident and respectful handling of the genre’s conventions and traditions, his willingness to dig down and make his characters come alive, not to mention his apparent compassion for them, bodes well for the future.
 I may be wrong, but it looks like we’ve got a brave new voice in the private eye genre here.

-He's now a New York Times bestselling author, and his books, which include The Prophet, Envy the Night, The Silent Hour and So Cold The River, have won or been nominated for a mountain of awards and honours.
+He’s now a New York Times bestselling author, and his books, which include Envy the Night, The Silent Hour and So Cold The River, have won or been nominated for a mountain of awards and honours.
 A former private investigator and newspaper reporter, Michael graduated from Indiana University with a degree in criminal justice.
-He currently lives in St. Petersburg, Florida, and Bloomington, Indiana, and he's started a new series featuring troubled private eye Marcus Novak, which straddle both his detective fiction and his supernatural thriller standalones.
+He currently lives in Camden, Maine and Bloomington, Indiana, and he’s also written novels about troubled private eye Marcus Novak and insurance investigator Abby Kaplan which straddle both his detective fiction and his supernatural thriller standalones.

 Co-written with Karin Slaughter.
 Slaughter’s Jeffrey Tolliver joins fellow cops Joe Pritchard & Lincoln Perry to crack a case.

 The Thrilling Detective Web Site Review by James R. Winter